slint-ui/slint/docs/building.md

  * **python**

 It would be nice if building the nodejs backend was optional, but right now it is part of the workspace.
-We can still not build it by doing `cargo build --workspace --exclude sixtyfps-node`.
+You can still not build it by doing `cargo build --workspace --exclude sixtyfps-node`.
 But cargo test will fail.

 ### C++ dev (optional)